 Resource Conservation and Recovery Act (RCRA): Federal RCRA regulations govern the management of hazardous waste.
 Fermilab maintains a permit under RCRA to manage for disposal or reclamation hazardous waste generated at the laboratory.
 Fermilab does not treat or dispose of regulated waste on site.
 Radioactive waste is not governed under RCRA and is managed following DOE requirements.
 All wastes are properly disposed though licensed waste handling, transport or disposal facilities.
-An annual Hazardous Waste Report is transmitted to IEPA and radioactive waste summaries are provided to DOE Fermi Site Office.
+An annual Hazardous Waste Report is transmitted to IEPA and radioactive waste summaries are provided to DOE FSO.

-RCRA Investigation Summary: On September 24, 2018, the USEPA performed an unscheduled RCRA inspection on Fermilab's Hazardous Waste Storage Facility (HWSF) located at Site 55.
+RCRA Investigation Summary: On April 17, 2019, the IEPA performed a RCRA inspection and on August 14, 2019 the USEPA performed a RCRA inspection on Fermilab's Hazardous Waste Storage Facility (HWSF) located at Site 55.
 The purpose of the inspection was to evaluate Fermilab's compliance with its Part B Permit for the storage of hazardous waste.
 The inspection resulted in no violations of any of the specific RCRA requirements that were under evaluation.

 Radioactive Waste: Fermilab's Hazard Control Technology Team (HCTT) is responsible for the overall management of Low-Level Radioactive Waste (LLRW).
 This includes all transportation related activities associated with shipping LLRW from Fermilab to designated DOE approved disposal facilities.
-In January 2018 Fermilab disposed of 23.87 cubic meters of radioactive debris at Waste Control Specialists in Andrews, TX.
+In 2019 Fermilab disposed of 43 cubic meters of radioactive debris at EnergySolutions in Clive, UT.

-Tritiated Water: During 2018, 18,700 gallons of tritiated water were generated for disposal.
-The primary source of tritiated water requiring disposal results from a below ground collection system used to capture water associated with a compromised liner surrounding the Booster Neutrino Beam Absorber at MI12.
+Tritiated Water: In 2019 Fermilab disposed of 21,000 gallons of tritiated water.
+The primary source of tritiated water requiring disposal was accumulated from a below ground collection system used to capture water associated with a compromised liner surrounding the Booster Neutrino Beam Absorber at MI12.
 Accumulated water is pumped to surface holding tanks where it is sampled for tritium.
 Water with tritium concentrations above DOE's release criteria of 1,900 picocuries per milliliter is characterized as low-level radioactive waste.
-It is solidified and disposed of in an approved landfill.
-Water below release criteria concentrations is reclaimed for use via discharge into Fermilab's ICW System.
+Water was sent to EnergySolutions in Clive, UT for treatment and disposal.

-Regulated Waste Disposal and Reclamation: The following volumes of regulated waste including radioactive waste and non-radioactive waste were managed for disposal by the HCTT in 2018.
+Regulated Waste Disposal and Reclamation: The following volumes of regulated waste including radioactive waste and non-radioactive waste were managed for disposal by the HCTT in 2019.

-Waste Material Cubic Meters
+Waste Material

-Non-Routine Hazardous Waste (RCRA + TSCA) 20.3
+Cubic Meters

-Routine Hazardous Waste (RCRA + TSCA) 5.1
+Hazardous Waste (RCRA + TSCA) 24.2

-Non-Routine Non- Hazardous Special Waste 3.6
+Non-Hazardous Special Waste 43.7

-Routine Non-Hazardous Special Waste 22.4
+Radioactive Waste 124.4

-Radioactive Waste (DOE Regulated) 104.7
+(DOE Regulated) 12 1.7

-The following volumes of waste were generated by Fermilab and managed for reclamation/recycling by the HCTT.
+The following volumes of waste were generated by Fermilab and managed for reclamation/recycling by the HCTT in 2019.